Search powered by AI

 Blood test for Alzheimer’s

-There are two types of tests that check for recognized markers of Alzheimer’s disease.
-One that measures levels of beta -amyloid proteins and another that measures phosphorylated tau (p-tau) proteins.
+Last year, the Food and Drug Administration (FDA) cleared two blood tests that check for recognized markers of Alzheimer’s disease: beta-amyloid proteins and phosphorylated tau (p-tau) proteins.

-Currently, a diagnosis for Alzheimer’s comes from multiple results from brain imaging, memory tests and biomarker tests — among other factors.
+A definitive Alzheimer’s diagnosis is still based on multiple testing results from brain imaging, memory tests and biomarker tests — among other factors.

 You might be interested in